gowww/router/README.md

 #### Wildcard

 A trailing slash in a route path is significant.
-It behaves like a wildcard by matching the beginning of the request path and keeping the rest as a parameter value, under `*`:
+It behaves like a wildcard by matching the beginning of the request path.
+The rest of the request path becomes the parameter value of `*`:

 ```Go
 rt.Get("/files/", http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {